day8/re-frame/docs/Solve-the-CPU-hog-problem.md

 __Second__, you must be able to break up that CPU work into chunks.
-You need a way to do part of the work, pause, then resume from where you left off.
-(More in min).
+You need a way to do part of the work, pause, then resume from where you left off (more in a minute).

 In a perfect world, each chunk would take something like 16ms (60 fps).
 If you go longer, say 50ms or 100ms, it is no train